 Unfortunately, Agent is only free for the first 30 days – after that you have to shell out $29 if you want to continue using it.

 The recommended newsreaders above are by no means the only ones.
 Here are some other popular Usenet newsreader software clients and newsgroup browser apps:

 You’ll need to enter some basic info into your newsreader app to get set up.
 That includes a special Internet address for your news server of choice, which is often in the form of news.example.com.
 It’ll be specific to your Usenet provider.

-If you’re using one of the free bundled newsreaders that come with a Usenet subscription, like Mimo, the settings will already have been taken care of for you (they come pre-set) and you can just start downloading right away.
+If you’re using one of the free bundled newsreaders that come with a Usenet subscription the settings will already have been taken care of for you (they come pre-set) and you can just start downloading right away.